juhipawar/Data_Warehouse_Assignment_2/README.md

-# Data Management and Warehousing, Analytics

-##  Sentiment Analysis of Twitter Tweet Data using ETL Process and Elastic Search
+#  Sentiment Analysis of Twitter Tweet Data using ETL Process and Elastic Search

 ### Instructions